 For training courses we organise ourselves, you can simply register on our website.

-From now on, requests for the reimbursement of training courses from other organisers can be submitted at the address email@example.com.
+From now on, requests for the reimbursement of training courses from other organisers can be submitted with this application form.

 Questions?
 Contact us via firstname.lastname@example.org.